After marathon bail hearings, Hong Kong pro-democracy activists find themselves back in detention

 Since the eruption of anti-government protests in 2019, Beijing has moved swiftly to curtain Hong Kong’s freedoms and reengineer its core institutions, hoping to decisively end opposition sentiment and unrest.
 After reining in schools, the legislature and the media, Chinese officials say those serving in all of Hong Kong’s institutions must meet the Communist Party’s definition of a “patriot,” including the courts.

-China will begin the annual meeting of the National People’s Congress later this week, the most important political event there, where its rubber-stamp parliament is likely to vote on further changes to elections in the territory.
+China will begin the annual meeting of the National People’s Congress later this week, the most important political event there.
+Less than an hour after the bail decision, Chinese state media said it would put forward a resolution to “improve” Hong Kong’s electoral system.

 Defendants, who were first arrested in January and released shortly after, were asked to report to the police on Sunday, weeks earlier than scheduled.
 Prosecutors meanwhile say need three months more to ready their case for trial.